ZeroStudMuffin/CEA2/INITIAL.md

 ## FEATURE:

-- [ ] Goal: End up with only Roll#s and Customer names after parsing
-- [ ] add to or modify the currect parser, do no create a new one.
-The additions will happen after the current parsing logic. (this is for further parsing)
-- [ ] Rules: 1. strings with known words become the customer name, then line with the most characters (excluding the newly set customer name line) becomes the roll#.
-2. If no known words are detected, the line with the most numbers becomes the roll#, then the next line with the most characters becomes the customer name.
-- [ ] The final result is what is shown in the text box on screen.
-Previosuly it was showing the full OCR text, now It will show only the parsed (final) ocr text.
-Roll#s will be the first line structered as "Roll#:<extracted roll#>" and the customer name will be "Cust-Name:<extracted name>"
+- [ ] After record is complete with a roll#, cutomer name, and a bin#, a new button appears called "Send Record".
+The record does not need to include a release number.
+- [ ] Send Record uploads the record to an sql database.
+- [ ] After record is confirmed to be sent, clear the data and get ready for another capture.
+- [ ] Confirmation snackbar when record is accepted by the database

 ## EXAMPLES:

-https://github.com/android/nowinandroid?tab=readme-ov-file - a simple android app EXAMPLE. https://github.com/ryccoatika/Image-To-Text - an image-to-text app example
-https://github.com/krishnachaitanya0107/TextRecognizerApp/blob/master/app/src/main/java/com/example/textrecognizer/MainActivity.kt - the mainactivity.kt example from another image-to-text app
+insert.php - this is the actual php we will be using https://github.com/android/nowinandroid?tab=readme-ov-file - a simple android app EXAMPLE. https://github.com/ryccoatika/Image-To-Text - an image-to-text app example https://github.com/krishnachaitanya0107/TextRecognizerApp/blob/master/app/src/main/java/com/example/textrecognizer/MainActivity.kt - the mainactivity.kt example from another image-to-text app